Submitted by peter on

 The main problem I find with GTK is the lack of usable examples.
 Their tutorials only show a narrow range of examples that were of little use for my recent very simple application.
 Their reference documentation does not show how you would use the code.
 They need something like the examples of use shown in the PHP reference documentation.

 The limited GTK documentation added about twenty hours to the application development including time wasted using the GTK Application class.
 The class is recommended in the documentation but all the class did was add bloat and complexity.
-I wasted about six hours changing the application to add the class in then an hour to revert it back out.
+I wasted about six hours changing the application to add the Application class, many hours trying to make the class do something useful, then an hour to revert it back out.

-Do not blame Qt or GTK for bloat in Gnome or KDE or any application.
-Both Qt and GTK can be used in bad code.
-Both may disappear under the flood of new GUI libraries.
+Do not blame the Qt or GTK code for bloat in Gnome or KDE or any application.
+Both Qt and GTK can be used in bad code and both have options to use lower level code to avoid bloat, as proved by both having excellent example applications.
+Both may disappear under the flood of new GUI libraries due to their long term unsolved problems.
+Both Qt and GTK need major overhauls to their direction, development, and compatibilty before either can be the final solution.

 Tags